KenDxD/Lenovo-Thinkpad-E560-Hackintosh/README.md

 ## Please Read this!!!!

 **I'm not responsible to any data loss, broken hardware or nuclear launch by North Korea.
 This is for `personal use only` and not for `commercial use`.
 Don't ever sell this config or hardware with this config, please report it to me because it's a violation to the `Apple EULA` called `Software Piracy`.
 I know we also broke it but people who use this config to gain money is `ULTRA PRO MAX SCUM`.
-This config is for the people wants to experience the Apple ecosystem and ready to buy Apple products or `real` Apple hardware.**
+This config is for the people who wants to experience the Apple ecosystem and ready to buy Apple products or `real` Apple hardware.**

 ## Instruction